Aliases for PDK1 Gene

 GeneCards Summary for PDK1 Gene

 PDK1 (Pyruvate Dehydrogenase Kinase 1) is a Protein Coding gene.
 Diseases associated with PDK1 include Chronic Mountain Sickness.
-Among its related pathways are Development EPO-induced Jak-STAT pathway and Axon guidance.
+Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Signaling by GPCR.
 GO annotations related to this gene include protein kinase activity and pyruvate dehydrogenase (acetyl-transferring) kinase activity.
 An important paralog of this gene is PDK2.

 UniProtKB/Swiss-Prot for PDK1 Gene